agent-0007/memcached-keys/README.md

 # memcached-keys
-Get all key=>value from memcaced.
+Get all key=>value from memcached.
 Use this script just for debug your scripts.
 Have a nice day!